| biographical

 assistant in the Department of Folk and Traditional Music of the

+Technological Institute of Epirus.
 He has published papers in scientific journals and

 made announcements in musicological and historical conferences.
 His